operativeF/oscar/CONTRIBUTING.md

 5. If there are any merge conflicts, resolve them and then build and test again.
 See below for details on resolving conflicts.

 6. Push your branch up to gitlab: `git push -u origin my-branch`.
-Note that `git push` by itself won't push a branch that doesn't exist upstream.
+Note that `git push` by itself won't push a branch that doesn't exist upstream, so you need to do this the first time you push your branch.
+After that (if you need to push additional changes later), you can just use `git push`.

 7. Create a merge request describing your proposed change, linking to any issues that it might address, and attaching your branch.
+	* On gitlab, create a new merge request from your branch into the upstream's master branch.
+The "git push" above will helpfully provide you with a direct URL to start this process.
+(Make sure you're logged into gitlab or you'll get a 404 error.)
+Otherwise you can do it manually by going to **Merge Requests > New Merge Request** and selecting your branch; upstream master is the default target.
+	* Fill in the **Title** and **Description** summarizing your proposed change.
+You don't need to go into exhaustive detail, since all of your commits and their comments will be attached to the request.
+	* Check the **Delete source branch when merge request is accepted** box (optional but recommended).
+	* Do **NOT** check "Squash commits": this will make your local copy think that the branch was never merged.
+(If you really want to squash commits, you'll need to use "-D" to delete your branch later.)
+	* Click **Submit merge request**.
 	* You may need to repeat steps 2-6 a few times, if changes are needed before your request is accepted, or 4-6 if other changes are merged into master before your request is accepted.

-8. Accept the merge request, which merges your branch into master and updates any linked issues.
+8. An upstream developer will eventually accept the merge request, which merges your branch into master and updates any linked issues.

+9. Once the branch has been merged, you can delete your local branch.
+Assuming you checked the "Delete source branch..." option above (which will only delete the branch on gitlab):

+        get checkout master
+        git pull
+        git fetch --prune
+        git branch -d my-branch

 If you have commit access to the repo, you *can* theoretically skip steps 7 and 8 and just merge your branch into master directly, but this is discouraged, as it may circumvent automated tests or other workflow requirements.
 But if you absolutely can't bear to deal with creating a merge request in a particular situation, at least do your development in a branch rather than master!